 The Qualifying Examination is given to assess a doctoral student's competence in a broad range of relevant subject areas.
 Only students with unconditional admission status and in good academic standing may take the Qualifying Examination.
 A student may not register for dissertation credits before passing the Qualifying Examination.
 A student may be permitted to attempt the Qualifying Examination at most twice.
 A student who wants to retake the Qualifying Examination must apply to retake the Qualifying Examination by the posted deadline.
 A student not recommended for re-examination or who fails the exam on a second attempt will be dismissed from the doctoral program.
 While it is expected that the student takes the Qualifying Exam during his/her first year, he/she must take the exam before the end of three semesters or 27 attempted credit hours.
-A student who fails on the first attempt must retake the exam and pass it in the following semester, but no later than the end of the first four semesters or 36 attempted hours.
+A student who fails on the first four semesters or 36 attempted hours.
 The results of the qualifying exam will communicated by the department to the Graduate College within 30 days from the date of the exam.